RumeEburu/Bio/README.md

 - Increase team productivity through data — one dashboard project led to a 30% performance boost.

-## My Vision:
-To lead a data consultancy that empowers businesses to make smarter, bold decisions using data.

 ## Tools & Skill Set
 **Excel** – Data Analysis, Formulas, Lookup Functions